 Biscuits and sausage gravy.

-other spellings: biscuits and gravy, meat gravy, white gravy with sausage, country gravy, milk gravy with sausage, and breakfast gravy
+variations: biscuits and gravy, meat gravy, white gravy with sausage, country gravy, milk gravy with sausage, breakfast gravy

 ★ Sausage gravy is the version most outsiders think of when they hear "biscuits and gravy."
 It’s richer and heartier than plain white gravy, thanks to the sausage. ★